MiloAkerman/snake-map-gen/README.md

 ## Usage

-In the same folder as the executable, open your command prompt and enter `snake-map-gen <PATH_TO_IMAGE>`.
+In the same folder as the executable, open your command prompt and enter `snake-map-gen.exe <PATH_TO_IMAGE>`.
 That easy!

 ![Kirby](images/kirby.png)